EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 $ kubectl run <parameters>
 ```

-Once run, Pods can be entered using the `exec` command, stopped,
+Once run, pods can be entered using the `exec` command, stopped,
 started, exposed as a service, etc., using a command syntax very
 similar to Docker.
 One exception is that while Docker containers
-are bound to a single machine, Pods are bound to a cluster.
+are bound to a single machine, pods are bound to a cluster.
 In fact, to a K8s developer using a native K8s infrastructure, both
 VMs and physical machines are more or less irrelevant; assigning
-Pods to VMs or hardware (generally hardware; in a pure K8s environment
+pods to VMs or hardware (generally hardware; in a pure K8s environment
 VMs have little value) is the job of the K8s scheduler.